 - Copy of current course schedule and college transcripts (unofficial is acceptable).

 - A minimum of two (2) completed Recommendation Forms.
 One form should be from a current or previous university instructor from student's major field of study.
 One form can be from another university professor, high school teacher or a workplace supervisor.

 - How this scholarship would assist you in achieving your academic goals.

 - Discuss strategies you have used to compensate for your disability in academic and/or vocational settings.

-- Submit a complete original application packet plus six (6) copies to CSD on or before June 28, 2013.
+- Submit a complete original application packet plus twelve (12) copies to the CSD on or before July 1, 2016 by 12:00 noon.

-Awards will become effective in the fall 2013 semester, in an amount not to exceed $1,000 per recipient.
+Awards will become effective in the fall 2016 semester, in an amount not to exceed $1,000 per recipient.
 Funds will be automatically deposited in recipient's account, to be applied toward tuition, room, board, books and other academic-related expenses.
-This is a single year award.
+This is a single year award but students are eligible to reapply in subsequent years.
 Awards are typically split between the fall and spring semesters.

 Students will be notified of the status of their application by August 5, 2016.